rtshkmr/Odin-Project/backend/webdev101_ruby_on_rails/blogger/README.md

 - render partials in other template files like so:
   - `<%= render partial: 'form' %>`

 10. Layouts wrap multiple view templates in our application.
-Layouts can be specific to each controller , but usually we just use one layout that wraps every view template in the application
+Layouts can be specific to each controller , but usually we just use one layout that wraps every view template in the applicationa